Mackenzie–Papineau Battalion: 1937

-In February 1937, the XVth Brigade—composed primarily of English-speaking battalions from the U.S., Britain and Canada—fought in the pivotal Battle of Jarama in which eleven Canadian soldiers were killed.
+In February 1937, the XVth Brigade—composed primarily of English-speaking battalions from the U.S., Britain and Canada—fought in the pivotal Battle of Jarama in which 11 Canadian soldiers were killed.
 By the summer of 1937, an estimated 1,200 Canadians were involved in the Spanish conflict.
 The first volunteers to arrive were dispatched with the Abraham Lincoln Battalion of Americans.
-Later, the Canadians were assigned to the North American George Washington Battalion, with approximately forty Canadians serving in each group.
+Later, the Canadians were assigned to the North American George Washington Battalion, with approximately 40 Canadians serving in each group.

 In May 1937, a Canadian battalion began to take shape.
 It was formally mustered into the XVth Brigade on 1 July 1937 at Albacete.
-The Canadian soldiers named it after William Lyon Mackenzie and Louis-Joseph Papineau, who led the Rebellion of 1837–1838.
-They became noted 19th century politicians, standing for a responsive, reform-minded government.
+The Canadian soldiers named it after William Lyon Mackenzie and Louis-Joseph Papineau, who led the rebellions of 1837–1838, and who were noted 19th century politicians, standing for a responsive, reform-minded government.
 The Canadians chose this name as a symbol of their national identity and their commitment to the elected Spanish Republican side against the Nationalist insurgency headed by General Francisco Franco.
+Training of the newcomers in the unit was initially led by Robert Merriman, who at the time was recovering from wounds received at the Battle of Jarama.

 The Mac-Paps came from both the U.S. and Canada.
 In fact, the Americans initially outnumbered the Canadians by at least 2 to 1, and there was discussion about possibly forming another American battalion.
 Later, however, Canadians comprised over half of the Mackenzie-Papineau Battalion.
 As casualties mounted in the unit, and in the XVth Brigade overall, more Spanish-born volunteers and conscripts were added to the ranks.

 XV International Brigade Commanders, October 1937.
 Mac-Paps Commander Robert G. Thompson stands on the left.

 In the fighting at Fuentes de Ebro in October 1937, the Mac-Paps were commanded by American Robert G. Thompson.
 By November, the battalion had its first Canadian commander, Captain Edward Cecil-Smith from Toronto.
 He was a CPC member, a co-author of the banned play Eight Men Speak, a journalist, and a former militiaman.
 Cecil-Smith commanded the Mackenzie–Papineau Battalion for most of its existence.

 Company Three of the Mac-Paps (under Lieutenant Lionel Edwards of Edmonton) earned distinction at the Battle of Teruel (December 1937 – February 1938).
 After withstanding the most intense artillery barrage of the war, the Canadian soldiers held their battered trench position and routed the advancing Nationalist forces.
 The heroism displayed by the Canadians at Teruel won the praise of American and British war correspondents and military observers: "The Battalion received a special citation of bravery from the Army, and Captain E. Cecil Smith was promoted to the rank of Major for his brilliant leadership in the action."